coldly/zhlang/README.md

 make
 ```

 That's it!
-Now you have a ZH executable at `[path to ZH repo]/zh`. `[path to ZH repo]` can be anywhere.
+Now you have a Zh executable at `[path to Zh repo]/zh`. `[path to Zh repo]` can be anywhere.

 (On Windows `make` means running `make.bat`, so make sure you use `cmd.exe`.)

-ZH is being constantly updated.
-To update ZH, simply run:
+Zh is being constantly updated.
+To update Zh, simply run:

 ```
 zh up